havogt/yoda/docs/user_manual.rst

 Setup a cmake bundle
 ----------------------

-Using MCHBuild will require creating an additional cmake project file, called a bundle, inside each project.
+Using yoda will require creating an additional cmake project file, called a bundle, inside each project.
 The bundle file
 will define all the dependent packages one by one, and at the end of the bundle, it will add the root CMakeLists.txt of the project as yet another external project of the bundle.
 All the dependent project